top of page

 Work with Restored Lands

-Locals of the Arkansas Valley (Salida & BV areas), Restored Lands invites you this season, to provide space for a monarch butterfly habitat.
-We will fund the project and use volunteers to plant milkweed and native nectar plants in an agreed upon area in the fall.
+Additionally, locals of the Arkansas Valley (Salida & BV areas), Restored Lands invites you this season, to provide space for a monarch butterfly habitat.
+We will fund the project and use volunteers to plant milkweed and native pollinator flowers in an agreed upon area in the fall.
 Private landowners are encouraged to take advantage of this opportunity!

 Corporate Social Responsibility opportunities also an option for local businesses.